 Superior Targeting Capabilities: With Connected TV audience targeting, you can be sure your marketing dollars are going towards your most valuable and targeted viewers.

-Measurable Results: Our programmatic platform lets you measure the results of your Connected TV campaigns with both digital and traditional metrics, including video completion rates (Plus, see the end-to-end customer journey from viewing a TV commercial to making the purchase.
+Measurable Results: Our programmatic platform lets you measure the results of your Connected TV campaigns with both digital and traditional metrics, including video completion rates; you can also see the end-to-end customer journey from viewing a TV commercial to making the purchase.

 Growing Audience: Targets millennials and the growing % of the population who do not have cable TV and are actively looking at “cutting the chord.”

-Brand Safety with ads delivered during live TV or On demand, viewers are reached across top tier networks and popular content.
+Brand Safety – ads delivered during live TV or on demand are reached across top tier networks and popular content.

 100% view-ability – All ads run full screen so 100% of pixels are in view, eliminating below the fold ads of other media vehicles.